deepikagarg01/AI-Quaranteams/README.md

 Features in Model

-    *HeadCount : Calculating the total head count in the targeted area.
-Useful for evacutation in PANIC times *Mask Indentification : Identifying the people with Mask *Old Age/Kids Identification : Identifying old age people and kids
+    1.HeadCount : Calculating the total head count in the targeted area.
+Useful for evacuation in Emergency 2.Mask Indentification : Identifying the people with Mask 3.Old Age/Kids Identification : Identifying old age people and kids

 Features in UI

-    *Support for IOS Application
+    1.Support for IOS Application
-	*Adding the statistics related to total head count, old Age people and kids *ntegeration of UI with the third party APP's like Google API, Arogya Setu APP
+	2.Adding the statistics related to total head count, old Age people and kids 3.ntegeration of UI with the third party APP's like Google API, Arogya Setu APP

 ![Product_roadMap](documents/Product_RoadMap.gif)